 Broadening the scope

 Helping your children understand the basics of saving is a great building block for introducing them when they are older to your financial institution and even to investing.
-Many banks and investment firms offer relationship pricing, which enables a young person to build up savings slowly in an account without some of the common minimum balance requirements, because his or her parents have a relationship with the institution.
+Many banks and investment firms offer relationship pricing, which enables a young person to build up savings slowly in an account without some of the common minimum balance requirements.

 Even young children can understand basic investing.
 If children can save up enough money to invest in a mutual fund or something they can understand, that will help teach them more about financial management and managing a larger amount of money.

-- Begin talking with your child at an early age about money basics in short, simple conversations.
+- For very young children, talk about money basics in short, simple conversations.

 - Use a variety of resources to help build your child’s money skills and knowledge.